 We’ve listed the common types of play found in childhood.
 But this list is certainly not exhaustive.

 So, knowing the different types of play in early childhood is important for raising well-rounded kids.
-Exposing young ones to games, art forms, sports, and social circles is all helpful to their development.
-If you feel your child isn’t getting enough of a certain type of play, we hope this list will bring about the awareness of that lack, so it can be filled!
+Exposing young ones to games, art forms, sports, and social circles can all be helpful to their development.
+If you feel your child isn’t getting enough of a certain type of play, we hope this list will bring about an awareness of that lack, so it can be filled!

 See related on our blog: